Caswell County, North Carolina: Economy

+Caswell County is in the Piedmont Triad and near Danville, Virginia and the Research Triangle, giving residents access to regional employment centers, services, and institutions.

+Prominent industries in the county include agriculture, manufacturing, education, food service, healthcare, retail, and other service industries.
+Manufactured goods include textiles, clothing, electronics, and industrial maintenance chemicals.

-The economy of Caswell County is rooted in agriculture, which continues to develop and experience growth away from tobacco cultivation.
+The economy of Caswell County is rooted in agriculture, which continues to diversify beyond tobacco production.
 The area's location, commercial properties, land primed for development, and relatively low property tax rate have contributed to an increase in business activity and entrepreneurship.

-Caswell County's agricultural sector produces hemp, tobacco, soybeans, corn, wheat, oats, barley, hay, alfalfa, beef cattle, sheep, swine, and poultry.
+The county's agricultural sector produces hemp, tobacco, soybeans, corn, wheat, oats, barley, hay, alfalfa, beef cattle, sheep, swine, and poultry.
 The county also produces minerals such as soapstone, graphite, mica, corundum, microcline, and beryl.
-Manufactured goods include textiles, clothing, and electronics.

 NC Cooperative Extension in Yanceyville connects local agribusinesses and farmers with crucial research-based information and technology.
-The Caswell County Local Foods Council manages the Caswell Farmers' Market in Yanceyville and initiates community-driven projects.
+The Caswell County Local Foods Council manages the Caswell County Farmers Market in Yanceyville and initiates community-driven projects.

-The county is home to two industrial parks: Pelham Industrial Park in Pelham and Caswell County Industrial Park in Yanceyville.
-CoSquare, a coworking space that offers several business possibilities for entrepreneurs, is located in Yanceyville's downtown historic district.
-The largest industries in Yanceyville are accommodation and food services, health care and social assistance, and manufacturing.
+The county is home to two industrial parks: Pelham Business Park in Pelham and Yanceyville Business Park in Yanceyville.
+Cherokee Tobacco Company's planned production and distribution facility in the county will be at Pelham Business Park.
+CoSquare, a coworking space that fosters entrepreneurship and remote work, is in Yanceyville's downtown historic district.
+Caswell County has been described as being in a prime location for growth in the information technology and manufacturing sectors.

-Caswell County benefits from its proximity to the greater Piedmont Triad area, Danville, Virginia, and the Research Triangle.
-Residents have access to a host of goods, services, attractions, and employment in the region.
-The county receives economic activity in kind from these neighboring areas.
+On its website, the county lists the North Carolina Economic Development Association (NCEDA) and the Piedmont Triad Partnership as economic development partners.

+Caswell County is designated a Tier 1 county in North Carolina’s 2025 County Distress Rankings, a state system used to prioritize economic‑development funding and incentives.